-In this article, we will show you, How to create Tableau reports in new version Tableau using Microsoft SQL Server database as a data source.
+In this article, we will show you, How to create Tableau reports in new version Tableau using the Microsoft SQL Server database as a data source.
 For this tableau report, we are going to use the Data connection we created in our previous article.
-Please refer Connecting Tableau to SQL Server article to understand the data Source and the Data set.
+Please refer Connecting Tableau to SQL Server article to understand the Data Source and the Dataset.

 - Data: This will display the list of currently connected data Sources.
 We have only one at this time otherwise, it will display all the data sources available.

 - Dimensions: You can place columns with string data under the Dimensions section

 - Measures: You can place columns with Numeric data or Metric values under the Measures section

 - This is the region where we design our Tableau reports by dragging Measures and Dimensions

 - Columns or Rows: This is the region where we place the Measures and Dimensions as per our requirement.

 - Marks: Using this section we can change the colour, size, metric value.
 We can also add the Tooltip for the tableau report.

 - Filters: You can use this region to filter the Tableau reports by placed fields in this region.

 - Pages: Tableau reports preview will be divided into different pages using the field placed in this Pages Card.